 9. The largest population of brown bears in Europe lives in Romania

-10. The Statue of Decebalus, Europe’s largest rock sculpture
+10. The Statue of Decebalus in Orsova is Europe’s largest rock sculpture

-12. The first city lit by electric street lamps in continental Europe
+12. Timisoara was the first city lit by electric street lamps in continental Europe

 Timisoara, one of the most beautiful and vibrant Romanian metropolises, was the first mainland European city to be lit by electric street lamps, back in 1884.
 As per international standards, it was second only to New York City.